Don't Circuses Love

-The circus has lied to us from the time we were small, causing us to think that whipping tigers or making elephants stand on their heads is "normal," when those activities are anything but normal.
-They are examples of blatant animal abuse and the only reason it takes place is to line the pocketbooks of the companies who hold animals hostage, depriving them of their homes, their families, and their freedom.
+However, the truth is: the circus has lied to us from the time we were kids.
+Whipping tigers and making elephants stand on their heads is not normal or acceptable.
+Those actions are examples of blatant animal abuse and the only reason it takes place is to line the pocketbooks of the companies who hold animals hostage, depriving them of their homes, their families, and their freedom.

 Circus Training is Animal Abuse